Stafford, Dolton: Domesday Book

 The Domesday Book of 1086 lists the manor of STAFORD as the first of the 7 manors or other landholdings held by Ansger of Montacute, one of the Devon Domesday Book tenants-in-chief of King William the Conqueror.
 It is not stated whether he held it in demesne of sub-infeudated it to his own tenant.
 The other manors and landholdings he held in Devonshire were: one virgate of land in Great Torrington; Brimblecombe; Cheldon; Muxbere; Sutton; Dolton.
 His holdings later became the property of the feudal barony of Gloucester, the Devonshire caput of which was Winkleigh.
 Ansgar is called elsewhere in Domesday Book "Ansgar of Senarpont", which manor is situated in the French department of Somme.
-He is apparently the same man as "Ansgar the Breton" who held other estates in Devon and Somerset from Robert, Count of Mortain, half-brother of William the Conqueror, in Devon namely: Buckland Brewer, East Putford, Bulkworthy and Smytham.
+He is apparently the same man as "Ansgar the Breton" who held other estates in Devon and Somerset from Count Robert of Mortain, half-brother of William the Conqueror, in Devon namely: Buckland Brewer, East Putford, Bulkworthy and Smytham.
 Staford was in the historic Hundred of North Tawton.